frozentoad9/CMST/README.md

 ## Acknowledgements
 We would like to thank the [Vanipedia team](https://vanipedia.org/) of 700+ translators for establishing this multi-lingual database for us to develop.
 We thank the Bhaktivedanta Book Trust International for permitting us to use Prabhupadavani audio in our dataset.

+## Copyright
+Audio of 1080 audio clips provided by Vanipedia courtesy Bhaktivendata Book Trust International, Inc. www.Krishna.com.
+Used with permission.

 ## License
 This project is licensed under the terms of the `Apache license 2.0`.